 Community members who benefit, directly or indirectly from the project activities will be allowed to donate land without compensation.
 Only voluntary land donation is allowed.
 No involuntary land acquisition or physical relocation of households is allowed.
+The affected household owns more than 300 m2 of productive land.
 If affected people are unwilling to donate land without compensation, or if the process to confirm voluntary land donations described below cannot be followed, the proposed activities will be ineligible for World Bank financial support.